kubernetes-sigs/gateway-api/geps/gep-713/index.md

 ##### Reference by name

-The target reference includes the exact name of an object whose behavior to augment:
+The target reference includes the exact name of an object whose behavior to augment.
+E.g.:

 ```yaml
 apiVersion: policies.controller.io/v1